sdtsui/rethinkMaps/README.md

 ####Minor Points:
 - Front-end:
+  - Screen uses `display : flex`, but is not yet responsive.
 - Back-end:
+  - Data conversion between LatLng using tuples could have been better done with an object.
+For example:  `{ lt: 34, lg:-122 }`
+  - A traditional schema for reThinkDB is possible, but seems unnecessary with `rethink-init`.
+See `database/rethinkdbConnection.js`, which defines `db` and `table`s.
 - Architecture:
-  -Data conversion between LatLng using tuples could have been better done with an object.
-For example:  `{ lt: 34, lg:-122 }`
+  - I decided to only use `POST` requests because the client always needs to transmit its location in case it is new (and needs to be saved).
+Thus, `locations` controller doesn't respond to `GET` requests.